 type specialization

+extern

+parser

+control

+package

-header, enum, and struct can only be used in type declarations, where they introduce a new name for the type.
+header, enum, struct, extern, parser, control, and package can only be used in type declarations, where they introduce a new name for the type.
 The type can subsequently be referred to using this identifier.

+Other types cannot be declared, but are synthesized by the compiler internally to represent the type of certain language constructs.
+These types are: tuple types, set types and function types.
+For example, the programmer cannot declare a variable with type “tuple”, but she can write an expression whose value evaluates to a tuple type.
+These types are used in the type-checking process.

 typeDeclaration